diogovalentte/mantium/README.md

 **The basic workflow is:**

 1. You find an interesting manga on a site.
 2. Add the manga to Mantium.
-Set its status (reading, dropped, etc.), and (_optionally_) the last chapter you read from the list of the manga's released chapters.
+Set its status (reading, dropped, etc.) and (_optionally_) the last chapter you read from the list of the manga's released chapters.
 3. You also configure Mantium to periodically check for new chapters (like every 30 minutes) in your mangas and notify you when they are released.
 4. After being notified that a new chapter has been released, you read it and set it in Mantium that you read the last released chapter.
 5. That's how you track a manga in Mantium.